amm33/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic5.md

 # List stories related to this theme
 1. As a website administrator, I want to integrate Google Analytics tracking code on all website pages, so that we can monitor website performance and user engagement.
-2. As a website owner, I want to track the number of visitors to my website to better understand its popularity and reach.
-3. As a website owner, I want to identify any opportunities for optimization or improvement on my website, such as by analyzing user behavior and identifying areas where people are dropping off or getting stuck
+2. As a website owner, I want to identify any opportunities for optimization or improvement on my website, such as by analyzing user behavior and identifying areas where people are dropping off or getting stuck